sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

   initContainers:
     - name: init-myservice
       image: busybox
-      command: ["sh", "-c", "git clone  ;"]
+      command: ["sh", "-c", "git clone"]

-You can configure multiple such initContainers as well: like how we did for multi-containers pod.
+You can configure multiple such initContainers as well: like how we did for multi-containers pod. :
 In that case, each init container is run one at a time in sequential order.:
 ```

 ## Error - pods not valid after editing a pod